 In Chapter 13, the home equity that exceeds the exemptions will normally increase the repayment plan payment.
 A Chapter 13 must repay as much as a Chapter 7 would.
 So if you have 100,000 too much equity above your exemptions, then your plan would have to repay perhaps 80,000.
 Just because you have 100,000 in equity does not mean that you repay 100,000.
 Instead, that sale would have had real estate closing fees and real estate salesman fees which would reduce the proceeds.

-Chapter 13 and Jointly owned property
+Chapter 13 and Jointly owned real estate

 Filing under Chapter 13 avoids the risk of losing property.
 You can always dismiss Chapter 13 but you cannot dismiss Chapter 7 bankruptcy without the bankruptcy court’s approval.
 And you cannot generally convert from a Chapter 7 to a Chapter 13 without trustee and court approval.
 For those reasons, you need to file as a Chapter 13 if there is a high probability of losing property.